How to apply for a parenting order to get contact (access) with your children within NZ

 Yes.
 You or anyone else who was a party to the case can appeal the order to the High Court.
 The child can also appeal.

 The other parent commits an offence if, without a reasonable excuse, he or she intentionally hinders or prevents you having contact with your child as provided for under a parenting order.
-A person convicted of this can be fined up to $2,500 or jailed for up to three months.
+A person convicted of this can be fined or jailed for up to three months.

 However, the Family Court encourages people to work out disputes themselves.
 If you believe the other parent has breached the parenting order, you can ask the court to arrange free and confidential counselling so that you can try to sort the matter out.
 If you apply to the court for it to enforce the parenting order, it will usually refer you to counselling anyway as a first step.